ianboyko/uniforlsp/content/english/post/faq.md

 ---

 title: Frequently asked questions (FAQ)
+thumbnail: "img/placeholder.png"
 linktitle: FAQ
-description: Frequently asked questions (FAQs) about the Unifor Legal Services Plan.
+description: "This is a description.
+It shows up in Google.
+Frequently asked questions (FAQs) about the Unifor Legal Services Plan."
+summary: "This is a summary.
+It shows up here."
-lead: Frequently asked questions (FAQ) about the Unifor Legal Services Plan.
+lead: "This is the lede (which is misspelled as 'lead').
+It shows up here.
+Frequently asked questions (FAQ) about the Unifor Legal Services Plan."
 date: 2021-03-08
 categories:
   - "About"